An estimated 205 billion emails are sent and received every day. That's around 2.4 million emails per second.

 With email traffic expected to keep rising for businesses and consumers, it's vital that we take action to improve our email management skills.

-Follow these ten tips and make sure you stay on top of your emails:
+10 tips to help you stay on top of your emails:

 - Scan and delete unnecessary emails first - carry out a quick scan of your email and delete all unnecessary email immediately (e.g. circulars, auto-replies, etc) without opening them.
 If you've made a mistake, you can always retrieve them from 'Trash' later.